xiaopangzi313/twentybn-dl/README.rst

 By default, the Datasets will be downloaded to ``$HOME/20bn-datasets``.
 Any temporary files will reside in a ``tmp`` directory in that directory.

-So, for example, the following will contain the directories each of which represent a video that was split into JPG images:
+So, for example, the following will contain the directories, each of which represent a video that was split into JPG images:

 .. code::

     ~/20bn-datasets/20bn-jester-v1

-Whereas the following contains any temporary files, e.g. bigtgz files:
+Whereas the following contains any temporary files, e.g. chunk files:

 .. code::